 The field crews have completed 8 years of intensive sampling directed toward studies of the relative fitness of hatchery and natural fish in 5 pink salmon study streams in PWS and 3 chum salmon study streams in SEAK.
-2020 was the final year of field sampling for PWS pink salmon, however, field sampling for SEAK chum salmon is expected to continue through 2023.
-Collectively 235,590 PWS pink salmon and 16,450 SEAK chum salmon have been sampled for this research through 2020.
-Otoliths have been read for ~180,000 PWS pink salmon samples and all SEAK chum salmon samples.
+While 2020 was the final year of field sampling for PWS pink salmon, field sampling for SEAK chum salmon is expected to continue through 2023.
+Collectively 235,638 PWS pink salmon and 17,687 SEAK chum salmon have been sampled for this research through 2021.
+Otoliths have been read for ~226K PWS pink salmon samples and all SEAK chum salmon samples.
 Genetic analysis began in 2018 using single nucleotide polymorphism (SNP) genetic markers to determine pedigrees for pink salmon in PWS.
 The first step in this analysis was refining methods to use cost-effective genotyping by sequencing technology to screen samples taken from carcasses.
-To date, genotyping has been completed for ~107,000 PWS pink salmon.
-Pedigree data for a total of 9 full generations (parents and offspring; 4 odd-year brood years and 5 even-year brood years) across 3 streams have been completed to date.
+To date, genotyping has been completed for ~133,369 PWS pink salmon.
+Pedigree data for a total of 14 full generations (parents and offspring, including 6 odd-year brood years and 8 even-year brood years) across 5 streams have been completed to date.
 Generally, stray hatchery fish produced significantly fewer progeny than natural fish during this first generation, with considerable variation by sex, stream, and year.
 Modeling has been employed to better understand how differences in body size, run timing, and spawning location (i.e., intertidal vs. upstream) between hatchery- and natural-origin fish affect their fitness.
-Those modeling results indicate that hatchery-origin pink salmon spawning in streams produce $\sim \frac{1}{2}$ the number of returning adult offspring as natural-origin pink salmon.
+Those modeling results indicate that hatchery-origin pink salmon spawning in streams produce ~ 1⁄2 the number of returning adult offspring as natural-origin pink salmon.
 These results were reported in the summer of 2019 and at subsequent public meetings.
-A manuscript summarizing the 1st generation fitness results for odd- and even-year PWS pink salmon from Hogan Bay and Stockdale Creek (2013-2016) is in preparation for submission to a peerreviewed journal in spring 2021.
-This program encompasses additional years from these streams. additional streams, and an additional generation (grandparents), all of which will provide a better understanding of what is driving the observed variation and how to assess the impact on fitness of hatchery fish in the wild.
+A manuscript summarizing the 1st generation fitness results for odd- and even-year PWS pink salmon from Hogan Bay and Stockdale Creek (2013-2016) was published in Evolutionary Applications February 2022.
+This program encompasses additional years from these streams, additional streams, and an additional generation (grandparents), all of which will provide a better understanding of what is driving the observed variation and how to assess the impact on fitness of hatchery fish in the wild.